-Human trafficking is modern day slavery, and in one of three main forms, is found in most countries.
-Human trafficking generally consists of forced labor, sexual exploitation of the young or unwilling and involuntary organ harvesting.
+Human trafficking is modern-day slavery, and in one of three main forms, is found in most countries.
+Human trafficking generally consists of forced labor, sexual exploitation of the young or unwilling, and involuntary organ harvesting.
 These are prohibited by Canadian criminal law and by international conventions.
 The United Nations identifies human trafficking as modern-day slavery in which the victims are denied free choice or autonomy over their bodies or labour.

 The Alberta government has recently taken two major steps to combat human trafficking in our province.